mulugithub/module-one-capstone/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

--I would like to thank Microverse team to give this project and the MV code reviewers.
+- I would like to thank Microverse team to give this project and the MV code reviewers.
--I would like to thank [Cindy Shin in Behance](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015), the designer!
+- I would like to thank [Cindy Shin in Behance](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015), the designer!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>